 Thick Beams and Wooden Accents

-Speaking of exposed beams, this is one of the most popular architectural elements to a French Country dining room.
+Speaking of exposed beams, this is one of the most famous architectural elements of a French Country dining room.
 Using distressed wood for the ceiling beams can give your home an antique look, immediately adding to its value.
-This also adds a touch of charm to a room that immediately makes it more inviting.
-A style like this can be accented really well with a stone flag flooring.
-Your rustic French Country dining room sets are what blends everything together in this chic yet savvy look.
+This also adds a touch of charm to a room that instantly makes it more inviting.
+A style like this can be accented well with stone flag flooring.
+Your rustic French Country dining room sets are what blend everything together in this chic yet savvy look.

 Add A Real Rustic Touch